Overloaded Circuits Without Tripped Breakers: Why It Happens and Why It’s Dangerous

 When Overload Concerns Require Professional Evaluation

-Repeated warmth near wiring, unexplained insulation damage, or recurring electrical symptoms should not be ignored—even if breakers never trip.
+Repeated warmth near wiring, unexplained insulation damage, recurring odor, or electrical symptoms that seem tied to heavier use should not be ignored just because breakers are not tripping.

 Conclusion